aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/README.md

 Two targets exist
 * Lemon IoT NRF9160 and
-* Lemon IoT NRF9160 non secure.
+* Lemon IoT NRF9160 non-secure.

 The board files also contain the device tree.
 The following GPIO has been allocated on the following pins: